 The Impact on Your Brain

 The first thing to know about MDMA is that it encourages the release of chemicals in the brain that create the elated feeling that comes with getting high.
-A combination of dopamine and serotonin get released, and these create that satisfying feeling that people associated with taking MDMA, and it’s also one of the things that ultimately makes it addictive.
+A combination of dopamine and serotonin gets released, and these create that satisfying feeling that people associated with taking MDMA, and it’s also one of the things that ultimately make it addictive.

 There are long-term impacts on the brain as well.
 For example, some people become more likely to suffer depression and other mental health struggles when they become habitual MDMA users or when they become dependent on it.
 People can also suffer memory issues as a result of their MDMA usage too.

 Tolerance Leading to Increased Amounts of MDMA Used

 The high that people are chasing when they take MDMA becomes harder and harder to achieve over time after the person has taken lots of MDMA.
-Your body starts to develop a tolerance to the drug, and it’s this tolerance that often leads people to taking more risks and taking higher and higher amounts of MDMA in an effort to get high.
+Your body starts to develop a tolerance to the drug, and it’s this tolerance that often leads people to take more risks and take higher and higher amounts of MDMA in an effort to get high.

-This is how a habit can become a dependence and result in an addiction in the end.
+This is how a habit can become dependent and result in addiction in the end.
 The body doesn’t respond to a drug the same way forever.
 You should be aware of that if you’re someone who has recently started to use the drug.
 You might feel like the habit is under control now, but that might not remain the case if you keep chasing a high.

 Developing Substance Abuse Symptoms